-Aiming for a career profile that might encompass Hollywood, Broadway & the Westend (and Off-/Off-off-), Sundance, Montreal, Berlin, Avignon, Tampere, Edinburgh, HBO, Netflix, BBC etc. is the natural consequence of the global mobility that also the performing arts enjoy.
-But in order to be able to meet the high and varied demands posed on the international scene, the performer must have both an outstanding training that engenders both personal and artistic autonomy and robustness, cross-cultural competencies, and experience with entrepreneurship over their own projects.
+In order to meet these high and varied demands posed on the international scene, we provide our students with an outstanding training that engenders both personal and artistic autonomy, robustness, cross-cultural competencies, and well-grounded experience with entrepreneurship over their own projects.